YadavYashvant/NewsFeedr/README.md

 # NewsFeedr

-This app uses volley library and Glide library to fetch data with news api and it is an application of recyclerview in android.
+This app uses volley library and Glide library to fetch data with news api and it is an application of recyclerview in android.\n
-Chrome custom tabs are also used in this app.
+Chrome custom tabs are also used in this app.\n
 User can read the news without being redirected to chrome or any other browser.